Best Key Risk Indicators

 and environmental obligations – such as CO2 emissions – for those operating within regulated markets.
 If only one or two of these apply to your business, then it’s less important than if all three apply, and your thinking and planning should reflect this (more appropriate resources will be needed).
 The first step is identifying what applies to you.
 From there, identify different points where risk can occur within each area.

 There are both qualitative and quantitative indicators of risk.
-Qualitative indicators can be ‘soft’ in nature, such as the quality of management compared to its peers or investor sentiment, or more direct in nature, such as credit rating.
+Qualitative indicators manage risk can be ‘soft’ in nature, such as the quality of management compared to its peers or investor sentiment, or more direct in nature, such as credit rating.
 Depending on volatility needs, qualitative factors may entail less time with value at risk calculations than quantitative indicators with the same maturity date.

 Quantitative measures rely on observable market data to assess their degree of vulnerability with respect to an investment’s potential risks.
 Investors use various quantitative approaches to measure the degree of exposure or sensitivity to certain risks by quantifying key relevant economic variables according to a security’s sensitivity profile.